George Argyros: Business

 Argyros made his fortune in real estate investments.
-He originally started his business career running a grocery store and moved on to buying and selling real estate to gas stations.
+He originally started his business career running a strip mall and moved on to buying and selling real estate to gas stations.
 He also was involved in buying and selling property in Southern California.
 From 1981 to 1989, he was the owner of the Seattle Mariners baseball team.

 Argyros has done business through the real estate company Arnel & Affiliates (DBA "Arnel Property Management Company").
 Arnel & Affiliates does business primarily in Southern California.
-Argyros has a net worth around $2 billion and owns around 5,500 apartments in Orange County and nearly 2 million square feet of commercial real estate in Southern California.
+Argyros has a net worth around $3 billion and owns around 5,500 apartments in Orange County and nearly 2 million square feet of commercial real estate in Southern California.

+Arnel settled a case with the California Attorney General's Office in 2001 for $1.5 million.
+The case alleged Arnell systematically withheld security deposits from apartment tenants.
+The company did not admit wrongdoing in the settlement.
+In 2024, Arnel again settled a case with the California Attorney General regarding withheld security deposits, paying $1.15 million.

+In 1981, Argyros and fellow Orange County developer William Lyon bought Newport Beach-based airline AirCal for $61.5 million, later selling it to American Airlines in 1987 for $225 million.

 Politics

 Argyros served as a member of the Advisory Committee for Trade Policy and Negotiations for the U.S. Trade Ambassador.
-He resigned from that position in 1990, when President Bush appointed him to the board of the Federal Home Loan Mortgage Corporation (FreddieMac).
-He completed his term on the FreddieMac Board in March 1993.
+He resigned from that position in 1990, when President George H. W. Bush appointed him to the board of the Federal Home Loan Mortgage Corporation (Freddie Mac).
+He completed his term on the Freddie Mac Board in March 1993.

 In 2001 Argyros was appointed Ambassador to Spain and Andorra.
 He was sworn in on November 21, 2001.
-Many viewed the appointment as a political reward for his fund raising efforts for the Republican Party.
+His appointment came after his fundraising efforts for the Republican Party, including raising $30 million for the 2000 campaign of George W. Bush.
+He was the ambassador through November 2004.

 Baseball

-In 1981, Argyros bought the Seattle Mariners.
-Argyros sold the team to Jeff Smulyan in 1989.
-Argyros had openly tried to purchase the San Diego Padres in 1987 and to sell the Mariners to local buyers, but a final deal was never consummated with Padres owner Joan Kroc.